Date of last update:

 Relevant regulations

-Law on Alternative Dispute Resolution ("Official Gazette of Montenegro", no. 77/20)
+Law on Alternative Dispute Resolution ("Official Gazette of Montenegro", No. 77/20)

-Rulebook on the training program for mediators ("Official Gazette of Montenegro" no. 105/20)
+Rulebook on the training program for mediators ("Official Gazette of Montenegro" No. 105/20)

 Rulebook on the Training Program for Dispute Evaluators ("Official Gazette of Montenegro" No. 105/20)

-Rulebook on the form of license for the work of a mediator ("Official Gazette of Montenegro" no. 105/20)
+Rulebook on the form of license for the work of a mediator ("Official Gazette of Montenegro" No. 105/20)

-Rulebook on the form of License for the work of dispute evaluator ("Official Gazette of Montenegro" no. 105/20)
+Rulebook on the form of License for the work of dispute evaluator ("Official Gazette of Montenegro" No. 105/20)

 Legal remedies